Last Modified: 13 Apr 2015

 FOOD IN MYANMAR:

 The food in Myanmar is described as more mild, and oily than it's neighbouring countries.
-We will try and give you a taste of traditional Burmese cuisine including the blend of Chinese, Mon and Indian influences.
+We will try and give you a taste of traditional cuisine in each region, and the blend of influences including Chinese, Mon and Indian.

 Please note that breakfasts are often simple (eggs, bread, jam and coffee/tea would be most common), or there may only be local breakfast available.